The 33: Release

+Home media

+The 33 was released on DVD and Blu-ray on February 16, 2016.

 Distribution

-On 28 April 2015, Alcon Entertainment acquired North American and the majority of international distribution rights to The 33, with Warner Bros. to distribute it.
-On the same day, Warner Bros, where Alcon has its output deal, set the film's release date for 13 November 2015.
+On 28 April 2015, Warner Bros.
+Pictures and Alcon Entertainment acquired North American and the majority of international distribution rights to the film, while Good Universe retained it in some international territories.
+On the same day, Warner Bros, where Alcon has its output deal, set the film's American release date for 13 November 2015.

 Reception

 Box office

-According to Box Office Mojo The 33 grossed $12.2 million in North America and $12.7 million in other territories for a worldwide total of $24.9 million, against its production budget of $26 million.
+According to Box Office Mojo, The 33 grossed $12.2 million in North America and $12.7 million in other territories for a worldwide total of $24.9 million, against its production budget of $26 million.
 The data is inaccurate though since Box Office Mojo e.g. for the UK and Germany only has data for the first weekend and data for France is missing completely even though the film has been released in the country.

 In North America, The 33 opened alongside Love the Coopers and My All American on 13 November 2015 with a very poor performance.
 In its opening weekend, the film was projected to gross $7–8 million from 2,452 theaters.
 The film grossed $1.8 million on its opening day and $5.8 million in its opening weekend, finishing below studio projections.

 In Chile, the film grossed $1.6 million on its opening weekend, 6 August 2015, showing on 140 screens.
 This is the second biggest opening for a Chilean film (5% behind Stefan v/s Kramer), despite coinciding with a severe storm that caused flooding in Santiago and other parts of the country and also marked the sixth-highest opening for Fox International Productions.
 It topped the box office there for five consecutive weekends and became the second highest-grossing Chilean film.
 The film grossed a total of $4.9 million in Chile.

-In Mexico it opened at No. 3 with $1.3 million, but ended up grossing only a total of $3 million there after three weeks in release.
+In Mexico, it opened at No. 3 with $1.3 million, but ended up grossing only a total of $3 million there after three weeks in release.